poetic/drupal-workflow/README.md

 #### Drupaling and Commit

 - Drupaling like you usually do!
 - When you get to a stopping point, you need to export your site configuration.
-Run `docker-compose exec --user 82 php drush config-export -y`
+Run `docker-compose exec --user 82 php drush config-export -y --root=/var/www/html/web`
 - Configuration will be exported to `config/sync` directory.
 - Commit and push to your repository.